Digital Universe Report H1, 2022

 Conclusions: A threat landscape as complex and adaptable as ever made easy to monitor with Obrela support

 Cybercriminals are as adaptable as any criminal enterprise, and they have transitioned extremely smoothly over the chaotic period of the last two years.
-Not only do organisations need to ensure they are doing the basics right, but they need to form a protective ring for example around their end-users, and around the reputation of their brands; Domain impersonation can drag your reputation amongst customers down with it and is an attack on the rise.
-The best thing organisations can do is to partner with an MSSP who understand the ever-fluid nature of the security market and can work with them to ensure that their unique environment is well protected.
+Not only do organizations need to ensure they are doing the basics right, but they need to form a protective ring for example around their end-users, and around the reputation of their brands; Domain impersonation can drag your reputation amongst customers down with it and is an attack on the rise.
+The best thing organizations can do is to partner with an MSSP who understand the ever-fluid nature of the security market and can work with them to ensure that their unique environment is well protected.

 Download the report by filling-in the form provided.